borntofrappe/fullstack-d3/README.md

 yAxisGenerator(yAxis);
 ```

-Conveniently, the library allows to call the generator function on the current selection with the `.call` method.
+Conveniently, the library allows to call the generator function on the current selection, passing the current selection as an argument through the `.call` method.

 ```js
 bounds.append("g").call(yAxisGenerator);
 ```

-In this manner there is no need to store a reference to the selection.
+In this manner there is no need to store a reference to the group.

 ## 02 - Scatterplot